stefur/lizzy/README.md

 Currently the following flags can be used:
 - `-l`, `--length` is used to set the length of the string before truncating the text (adding …).
 Default: 40
 - `-s`, `--signal` to set a custom signal number used to update Waybar.
 Default: 8
+- `-p`, `--playing`: set your own indicator for when a song is playing.
+Default: "Playing:"
+- `-n`, `--notplaying`: set your own indicator for when a song is paused.
+Default: "Paused:"

 ## Todo
-- More user configuration options of output (custom status indicator, separator, order of output)
+- More user configuration options of output (custom separator, order of output)
-- Simplify the property fetching by sending messages and awaiting replies
 - Clear output on quit/termination
 - Better and more examples
 - Make a release?